Geraldine Elizabeth Carmichael: Early life

-Geraldine Elizabeth Carmichael was a transgender woman who before transitioning used the name Jerry Dean Michael in Indiana in 1927.
+Geraldine Elizabeth Carmichael was a transgender woman.
 She grew up in Jasonville, Indiana, later moving to Detroit, Michigan with her family.

 Relationships

-According to the FBI, Carmichael married four times while identifying as Jerry Dean Michael.
+According to the FBI, Carmichael married four times prior to her gender transition.
 She was charged with desertion for leaving her first wife, Marga, whom she met while stationed in Germany, and their two children.
 In 1954, she married a woman named Juanita, with whom she had two children before their relationship ended in 1956.
 In 1958, she married a woman named Betty Sweets after knowing her for four weeks.
 They conceived a daughter, but the marriage ended within a year.
 In 1959, she married Vivian Barrett Michael, her fourth wife, and together they had five children.

 Career and legal issues

 In 1961, she was arrested for counterfeiting U.S. currency in the Los Angeles, California, area.
 She jumped bail and went on the run in 1962 with Vivian and their children.

-While on the run, Carmichael faked a serious car accident in an effort to shed her identity as Jerry Dean Michael.
+While on the run, Carmichael faked a serious car accident in an effort to shed her identity as a man.
 She changed her name to Liz Carmichael in the late 1960s.
-She often introduced her wife Vivian Barrett Michael as her secretary.
+She often introduced her wife, Vivian Barrett Michael, as her secretary.

 In 1973, still on the run from her 1961 arrest, Carmichael was working at the United States Marketing Institute (USMI), in Los Angeles.
-There she met Dale Clifft, who had invented a three-wheeled car with low gas consumption.
-With Clifft, she left the USMI to form the Twentieth Century Motor Car Corporation, whose goal was to market the unique low fuel consumption vehicle.
+There she met Dale Clifft, who had invented a three-wheeled car with low fuel consumption.
+With Clifft, she left the USMI to form the Twentieth Century Motor Car Corporation, whose goal was to market the unique, low-fuel-consumption vehicle.
 The company's main product, the Dale car, was widely covered in the press, with its claim of 70 miles per gallon coming at the time of the Arab oil embargo.
 Carmichael falsely promoted herself as being widowed (her husband "Jim" had supposedly died in 1966), and holding degrees in mechanical engineering and business from Ohio State University and Miami University, respectively.
+Twentieth Century Motor Car Corporation would ultimately prove to be fraudulent and was only in existence for four years.

-Following accusations of financial impropriety at the Twentieth Century Motor Car Corporation, Carmichael was charged with 31 counts of grand theft, fraud and corporate security violations.
+Following accusations of financial impropriety at the Twentieth Century Motor Car Corporation, Carmichael was charged with 31 counts of grand theft, fraud, and corporate securities violations.

-She went into hiding, and was featured in a 1989 episode of Unsolved Mysteries, which detailed the fraud behind the Dale for which she was a wanted fugitive.
+She went into hiding, and was featured in a 1989 episode of Unsolved Mysteries, which detailed the fraud behind the Dale, for which she was a wanted fugitive.